Leave an Unfit Partner and Take Control of Your Life

 However, as time goes on, you’ll inevitably realize what’s going on.
 Furthermore, sooner or later, you’ll understand that love without reciprocity doesn’t get very far.

 It’s normal to feel nostalgic after you see things for how they are and start taking control of your life.

 Those longing feelings are usually based on the good memories you shared with that person.
 However, whether you like it or not, those memories in the past.

 What’s important is that you stop feeling guilty for what you did or what you think you did wrong.

 Take Control of Your Life by Getting Closure

 Understand that your goals change as you get older, just like your partner’s goals change.
 If your goals go in different directions, the relationship usually ends.

-It doesn’t have to make you angry; after all, it doesn’t mean either of you have failed.
+It doesn’t have to make you angry.
+After all, it doesn’t mean either of you has failed.
 Maybe you thought you were in love, but it just wasn’t meant to be.